A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-Assume $X$ is separated and has local finite $p$-bases.
-Consider the covariant Dieudonn\'e functor of \cite{BBM}, $D$, from the category $p$-$div(X)$ of $p$-divisible groups over $X$ to the category $\cal DC(X)$ of Dieudonn\'e crystals over $X$.
-It is known that $D$ is fully faithful \cite{BM} and is in fact an equivalence \cite{dJ1}.
-However the proofs given in \emph{loc. cit.} do not produce explicitly a quasi-inverse functor.
+Assume that $X$ is separated and has local finite $p$-bases.
+Consider the covariant Dieudonn\'e functor of \cite{BBM}, $D$, from the category $pdiv(X)$ of $p$-divisible groups over $X$ to the category $\cal DC(X)$ of Dieudonn\'e crystals over $X$.
+It is known that $D$ is fully faithful (\cite{BM}) and is in fact an equivalence (\cite{dJ1}).
+However, the proofs given in \cite{BM} and \cite{dJ1} do not produce explicitly a quasi-inverse functor.
 Instead they rely on deformation techniques in order to reduce to the case where $X$ is the spectrum of a field.
-In this paper we construct the \emph{syntomic complex} functor whose target is the bounded derived category of $\Z/p^.$-modules on the small syntomic site of $X$ (here $\Z/p^.$ denotes the pro-ring $(\Z/p^k)_{k\le 1}$).
-By construction we have a functorial distinguished triangle where $D_.$ is the restriction of $D$ to the ind crystalline topos $(X/(\Z/p^.))_{crys,syn}$, $Fil^1$ denotes the natural $mod\, p$ Hodge filtration on $D$, $u_{X/(\Z/p^.)}$ is the projection to $X_{syn}^\N$, $1$ denotes the obvious morphism and $\phi$ is the unique $\O^{crys}_.$ semi-linear morphism such that $p\phi$ is induced by the Frobenius of $D$.
+In this paper we construct the \emph{syntomic complex} functor whose target is the bounded derived category of $\Z/p^.$-modules on the small syntomic site of $X$ (here $\Z/p^.$ denotes the pro-ring $(\Z/p^k)_{k\ge 1}$).
+By construction, we have a functorial distinguished triangle where $D_.$ is the restriction of $D$ to the ind crystalline topos $(X/(\Z/p^.))_{crys,syn}$, $Fil^1$ denotes the natural $mod\, p$ Hodge filtration on $D$, $u_{X/(\Z/p^.)}$ is the projection to $X_{syn}^\N$, $1$ denotes the obvious morphism and $\varphi$ is the unique $\O^{crys}_.$ semi-linear morphism such that $p\varphi$ is induced by the Frobenius of $D$.
 In this setting our first main result is the following.

-\begin{thm} (\ref{thmcomppdiv}) Let $G_{p^.}$ denote the projective system of $p$ power torsion subgroups of $G$ viewed as sheaves on the small syntomic site of $X$.
+\begin{thm} (Thm. \ref{thmcomppdiv}) Let $G$ be a $p$-divisible group over $X$ and let $G_{p^.}$ denote the projective system of $p$ power torsion subgroups of $G$ viewed as sheaves on the small syntomic site of $X$.
 There is a canonical isomorphism This isomorphism is functorial with respect to $G$ and $X$. \end{thm} In particular, applying $Rlimproj$ and taking cohomology in (\ref{introtdsyn}) yields a long exact sequence

 which boils down to (\ref{introselcst}) for $G=\Qp/\Zp$.